Minute to Win It (Philippine game show): Last Man Standing format

 Initially 6 contestants compete in 6 challenges.
 In each round, the last one to complete the task (or in Bobble Head, the one with the worst score) with no one-minute timer is eliminated.
 The last two players wins ₱20,000.
 The last man standing with the best of three showdown wins ₱50,000 and a chance to play for ₱1,000,000.

 Later, 5 contestants compete in 5 challenges.

 This format has been used in Last Teen Standing, Last Singer Standing, and other special episodes.

 On Season 2, There are changes: 5 people were chosen, 1 Kapamilya Studio Contestant and 4 celebrities were chosen.
 No time limit on knockout matches.
 The winner on daily were reserved on Friday.
 The rest will fight their way again, another contestant added daily.
 And there is only 5 challenges with no time limit, then the last man standing match is applied to the winner, to take a shot at 1 million.
-Then the winner will have another chance to win 1 million, in total of 2 million Pesos.
+Then the winner will have another chance to win 1,000,000, in total of ₱2,000,000.